erred/uva-rp2/report/report.md

 as well as lower processing and bandwidth costs for the service operator.
 It is also for this reason that authentication is mandatory to support TURN.
-TURN allocations are time limited (10 minutes by default) with the option to refresh, but no option to terminate early.
+TURN allocations are time limited (10 minutes by default) with the option to refresh.

 For UDP connections to a destination, clients can connect to the relay over UDP or TCP, or their secured variants, DTLS or TLS.